IntelligenzaArtificiale/Free-Auto-GPT/README.md

 -----

-# HOW IT WORK ?
+## HOW IT WORK ? 🔨🔩

-To create an open-source version of Autogpt that does not require paid APIs or specific hardware, we performed a reverse engineering process on ChatGPT, a language model developed by OpenAI.
+To create an open-source version of Autogpt that does not require paid APIs or specific hardware, **we performed a reverse engineering process on ChatGPT**, a language model developed by OpenAI.
 By doing so, we were able to use the agents and new technologies of langchain for free.

-We then created a custom LLM wrapper with langchain, which can be used as a plug-and-play solution with any langchain function or tool.
+We then created a custom LLM wrapper with langchain, **which can be used as a plug-and-play solution with any langchain function or tool 💡**.

 ```python
 from ChatGPTAPI import ChatGPT